Knolo

 Knolo wins

-Public API available (open.manus.ai) and Manus can write and run code in its sandbox to hit endpoints, but each custom integration is per-run, not a reusable capability registered to a team of agents.
+Manus can write and run code in its sandbox to hit endpoints, and open.manus.ai exposes a public API.
+Each custom integration is per-run and does not persist as a registered capability.

 Pricing structure